 Her fondness for horses and riding eventually turned into an insatiable pursuit of knowledge that ultimately led her away from New Hampshire and on towards England, Holland, Germany, Brazil, and Spain as well as the rest of the Eastern United States where she is settled now.
 Beginning in England at the age eighteen, she spent seven successive years as a working student across England, Vermont, and Virginia transitioning between eventing, fox hunting, sport horse breeding and dressage where she learned to ride, train and manage a wide variety of horses while simultaneously learning to teach students of her own.
 The foundation of her education has been molded for extensive periods of time by the generosity of great riders, horsemen and horses of Sara Worth, Denny Emerson, Ann Kitchel, Shelly Frances, Jane Savoie, Elizabeth Lewis, Sue Blikslager, Kay Meredith and Verne Batchelder.

 She met her now husband, Anthony, while working as a student on his parents’ farm in Virginia where she also completed her RN degree at night after riding horses all day and he completed his Doctor of Veterinary Medicine.
 They graduated within a week of each other and got married the following week in May 1989.
 The next week after that, they packed up their truck and two horse trailers with all their belongings, Becky’s thoroughbred event mare, Misha, and two dogs and headed to Columbia, Missouri where Anthony spent a year completing his surgical internship.
 Anthony then matched into NCSU’s large animal residency program and they packed up the crew once again, though this time they headed for what would ultimately become their permanent home.
-Shortly thereafter, they had two children; Natalie, a USDF Bronze Medalist, graduate from the University of Mississippi and current customer service specialist at Eventbright in Nashville, Tennessee, and Stephen, a website designer, now a recent graduate from UNC-Charlotte in English and Psychology.
+Shortly thereafter, they had two children; Natalie, a USDF Bronze Medalist, graduate from the University of Mississippi and currently the East Coast Music Venue Success Coordinator at Eventbright in Nashville, Tennessee, and Stephen, a website designer, and graduate from UNC-Charlotte in English and Psychology.